 Keep track of everyone you speak with and everything you do.
 It’s always a good idea to keep records of whom you have talked to.
 Use the Tracking Log below to document your efforts.

 Whenever a phone call is made, or a letter is sent enter it in the log.
 Record what happened to each attempt at contact.
-If you are searching for someone for the purposes of service, this is another good reason to be sure you keep an accurate record of your attempts.
+If you are searching for someone in order to serve them, it is a good idea to keep a log of your attempts.
 If you still cannot locate the defendant after an exhaustive search, a record of all the steps you have taken could be enough evidence to prove to the court that you have tried.
 Remember that the court will have specific rules about what an adequate search might be.
-This will vary by type of case, however a well documented search is always helpful to show the efforts you have made.
+This will vary by your type of case, however, a well documented search is always helpful to show the efforts you have made.

 If the person you are searching for is a member of a regulated trade or profession, such as a barber, hair stylist, cab driver, undertaker, paramedic, nurse, doctor, lawyer or private investigator, they will be certified, licensed, or registered through a state agency.

-If your subject requires a state professional license, you can check that on the net for most of the major states.
+If the person whom you are searching for has (or should have) a state professional license, you can check that online for most states.
 For a complete list of links to professional licensing, just go to the Council on Licensure, Enforcement and Regulation .
 Their web site contains over thirty professions in which licensing or certification is involved and provided contact information for most of them in each of the 50 states.

 Architect, Barber, Certified Interior Designer, Certified Public Accountant, Cosmetologist, Examining Engineer, Forester, A Home Improvement Contractor, a HVACR Contractor, Landscape Architect, Land Surveyors, Master Electricians, Pawn Broker, Plumber, Real Estate Appraiser, Real Estate Agent, Professional Engineer, or a Second hand precious metal object dealer.